Thomas Medwin: Legacy

-The few writers to highlight Medwin concentrate on his popular writings on Shelley and Byron, but his legacy includes numerous translations from Greek, Latin, Italian, German, Portuguese and Spanish.
-His translations of Aeschylus and his early travel writings are vivid and memorable.
-His poetry remains neglected, with little critical comment available since their publication.
 His importance in the mid-19th-century cultural cross-currents between Britain, the United States and Germany has only recently been assessed.
-Medwin introduced many German writers to the English-speaking world, notably the poets Karl Gutzkow, Ludwig Tieck and Ludwig Achim von Arnim.
-He "deserves to be reassessed in the light of the new evidence that is now available."
+Medwin introduced many German writers to the English-speaking world, notably the poets Karl Gutzkow, Ludwig Tieck, Ferdinand Freiligrath and Ludwig Achim von Arnim, some with whom he corresponded. ”He deserves to be reassessed in the light of the new evidence that is now available.”